Nix7amcm/FEM-nft-preview-card-component/README.md

 ## Acknowledgments

-Thanks to [Figma](https://www.figma.com)!
+- Thanks to [Figma](https://www.figma.com)!
 It's so simple to set up a project and learn to use the tools.
 It definitely made the project easier, with not having to estimate everything! 😃

+- Also a shoutout to [frontend practice](https://www.youtube.com/@frontendpractice)!
+Who's [video](https://www.youtube.com/watch?v=Jf-hNuvrLOY) I watched and code I followed to learn how to apply the hover effect to the NFT logo image.
+Really easy to follow and a massive help!
+Thanks! 😃